dibs-devs/chatter/README.rst

   `python manage.py migrate`
 * Start your app's development server and go to your `'/chat/'` URL, and you will see Chatter's homepage.

-**Unit tests haven't been setup for this package yet.
-Tests welcome!**
+**Tests haven't been setup for this package yet.
+I built this app before I knew what good test practices were like.
+So, tests welcome!**

+### Usage Notes

+* Chatter, as of right now, provides a very minimal interface for users to chat with other users.
+For starters, while group chatting is supported on a database level, the corresponding templates and front-end logic have not yet been setup.
+* If you're using chatter as a package in your own app, you have to make sure to handle user authentication in your app.
+Chatter, by default, provides views that require user authentication.
+If you're developing Chatter on the other hand, the usage will vary a bit.
+The notes for that can be found in the Developers section.

 ### Running list of features to add

-* Add a "Create Group" option
+* Add a "Create Group" option for users on the templates
 * Notifications using django-notifications
-* Improve 'Seen by user x' functionality
+* Add 'Seen by user x' functionality
-* Multitenancy support
+* Multitenancy support in conjuction with [django-tenants](https://www.github.com/tomturner/django-tenants)